maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

-* The Maemo Qt5 port is usable now, unlocking many applications like the `Dorian`_ ereader `Qalendar`_ Calendar, `clock-ui` clock and alarm and `osso-calculator` applications.
+* The Maemo Qt5 port is usable now, unlocking many applications like the `Dorian`_ ereader `Qalendar`_ Calendar, `clock-ui` clock and alarm and `osso-calculator` applications;
-* `Rotation support`_ is now working for several devices, based on accelerometer and application policies.
+* `Rotation support`_ is now working for several devices, based on accelerometer and application policies;
-* Major MCE changes, including a ambient light sensor based on the IIO subsystem, accelerometer IIO subsystem, led-control for other devices, user configuration customisation, loads of clean ups and more.
+* Major MCE changes, including a ambient light sensor based on the IIO subsystem, accelerometer IIO subsystem, led-control for other devices, user configuration customisation, loads of clean ups and more;
-* maemo-input-sounds package finished, adding vibration and sounds
+* maemo-input-sounds package finished, adding vibration and sounds;
-* Stable powermanagement for the Droid 4 - lasting days without suspending
+* Stable powermanagement for the Droid 4 - lasting days without suspending;
-* Application launcher "Debian" submenu to launch any application in Debian
+* Application launcher "Debian" submenu to launch any application in Debian;
-* Calendar support is working, including home applet and synchronisation with syncevolution.
+* Calendar support is working, including home applet and synchronisation with syncevolution;
-* Settings applet including timezone chooser is working
+* Settings applet including timezone chooser is working;
-* Hildon address book is nearing completion
+* Hildon address book is nearing completion;
-* Motorola Bionic is a new supported device
+* Motorola Bionic is a new supported device;
-* The GPS stack is working in userspace, and is almost finished
+* The GPS stack is working in userspace, and is almost finished;
 * Better PowerVR support upcoming, with higher clock rates and the latest driver version, allowing the N900 to move to the latest kernel again and gain real power management.